YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda08/README.md

 - [use a private repository](4_Private_repo)
 - [PREFERRED: use the LoD cache registry](5_LoD_cache)

 Most of the scenarios are built with the private repository in mind.
-That will also reduce the number of images to download from the hub.
+That will also reduce the number of images to download from Internet.